talkmechat/talkmechat/README.md

-## Sedang Dalam Pemeliharaan/Update Sistem, Proses ini memakan waktu beberapa saat
+## Sedang Dalam Pemeliharaan/Update Sistem
+## Proses ini memakan waktu beberapa saat
 <!--
 **talkmechat/talkmechat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.